lingtalfi/Light_PlanetInstaller/personal/mydoc/pages/conception-notes.md

             - d: if set, enables the debug mode, in which all log levels messages are displayed
             - n: if set, doesn't update the **lpi file** when the **planetDefinition** parameter is defined
             - f: if set, forces the reimporting of the planet, even if it's already in your app
+      - aliases:
+          - import

+    Same as import, but does a few extra steps:
 - **install**:

     Same as import, but does a few extra steps: